This content mentions trauma, depression and abuse or violence, which some people may find triggering.

 OCD involves both obsessions and compulsions.

-Compulsions are repetitive actions or thoughts you feel you have to do, often until they feel ‘right’.
-The aim of a compulsion is to try to relieve the anxiety or distress caused by the obsessive thoughts.
+Compulsions are repetitive actions or thoughts you feel you must do, often until they feel ‘right’.
+The aim of a compulsion is to try to relieve the anxiety or distress caused by obsessive thoughts.

 Common obsessions include:

 - fear of causing harm to someone else

 - needing things to be balanced or in the right order

 - intrusive thoughts or images that may be violent, blasphemous or taboo